nabeken/aws-go-dynamodb/README.md

 ## Testing

-If you want to run the tests, you *SHOULD* use a decicated DynamoDB table for the tests.
+If you want to run the tests, you *SHOULD* use a dedicated DynamoDB table for the tests.

-You can specify the table name in environment variable.
+You can specify the table name in an environment variable.

 ```sh
 $ cd table